-The North Bondi Classic ocean swim is one of the staples on Australia's ocean swimming calendar.
+The Oceana North Bondi Swim Classic is one of the staples on Australia's ocean swimming calendar.

 With a 1km course and a 2km course, it can attract hundreds of competitors who come out to enjoy a carnival atmosphere while living it up on North Bondi.

-Note: The sister event to the Classic is the ClearView held in December.
+Note: The sister event to the Classic is The ClearView Buckler to Bergs Ocean Swim (previously the Roughwater) held in December.

 Both the 1km and 2km courses are fairly straightforward circuits, following the buoys out around and back into the beach.